7 Most Translated Books in the World

 – Number of languages: 150

-I am sure you have either listened to The Little Mermaid, The Little Match Girl, The Red Shoes or The Emperor’s New Clothes – some of the most notable works of Andersen – in your bedtime stories while you were a kid or watched their adaption on television during childhood.
+I am sure you have either listened to The Little Mermaid, The Little Match Girl, The Red Shoes or The Emperor’s New Clothes – some of the most notable works of Andersen – in your bedtime stories or watched their adaption on television during childhood.
 Some people even have both.
 3,381 works of fairy tales by Danish author Hans Christian Andersen have a great impact on the global cultures and become the moral lessons for millions of children around the world.
 Unsurprisingly, Andersen’s works have been translated into 150 languages.

 Before we reveal the top 3, don’t forget to check out our recent post about the most difficult languages in the world.